neosaurrrus/blog-entries/60 - Gatsby 1.md

 You can check it is all version as intended with a `sanity --version`.

-Once you have the starter files up and running to can
+Once you have the starter files up and running, you wierdly should init again..

 ### Step 2 - Reconfigure